pRoy24/tokencaps/README.md

 You can run your own load balancer and application server on top of this architecture.

 # Running a Local API Server

+This project is essentially an ExpressJS middleware which you can use to run your own private aggregator service.

 You can run this with any CQL and Redis API compatible server, we are big fans of the [YugaByte](https://www.yugabyte.com) project which is compatible with both Redis and CQL API's